Compare VoIP System Quotes

 VoIP:

-• Scalability: VoIP performs well in handling multiple calls simultaneously within a business environment.
-Also, it can integrate backup connections so when option A is down, option B can quickly take over.
-Cellular lacks this flexibility.
+• VoIP performs well in handling multiple calls simultaneously within a business environment.
+You can add and remove users, expand your network or contract it with time.
+Also, it can integrate backup connections so that when option A is down, option B can quickly take over.
+Cellular lacks this option to pre-plan and redirect.

 Cellular:

-• Infrastructure advantage: Unlike VoIP, cellular isn’t tied to internet speed, which makes it reliable in areas with weak or no internet connectivity.
+• On the bright side, since cellular isn’t tied to internet speed, it’s reliable in areas with weak or no internet connectivity.

 VoIP vs Cellular: Mobility & accessibility